 De Pere schools to survey families on return to school in fall

-DE PERE, Wis.
-(WBAY) - The Unified School District of De Pere is asking parents to provide their thoughts on a return to learning this fall.
+The Unified School District of De Pere is asking parents to provide their thoughts on a return to learning this fall.

 The district plans to open Sept.
 1, but continues to work on a plan to best meet the needs of families and students as the coronavirus pandemic continues.